 Sea Transport

-This task generates a yearly average of around 20,000 line metres (LIMS) being moved.
+This task generates a yearly average of around 20,000 lane metres (LIMS) being moved.

 The Sealift Community is based on an established network of experienced and willing members.